-The good news: sales of its floor-cleaning machines were going through the roof in Europe.
 The bad news: maintaining a high level of after-sales service through its old supply chain was becoming increasingly difficult.
 Of course, it was nothing that consolidating 19 warehouses into one couldn't fix.

 Sealed Air, headquartered in Charlotte, NC, is a global leader in the manufacturing of equipment for food safety, facility hygiene and packaging.
 With more than 24,000 employees, they serve customers in 175 countries.
 Whether it’s protecting products, preserving food, providing healthcare solutions or making the world safer and cleaner, Sealed Air is committed to protecting everything that’s important to consumers.
 But when sales of its TASKI® floor cleaning machines took off in Europe, they needed a faster, more responsive solution for after-sales service.